UKCloud/documentation/articles/openstack/ostack-faq.md

 ### What Instance sizes are available?

-UKCloud offers a variety of flavours to meet customers' needs.
-The smallest configuration is 512MiB and 1 vCPU.
+UKCloud offers a variety of predefined flavours to meet customers' needs.
+The smallest configuration is 512MiB memory and 1 vCPU.
 The largest is 64GiB memory with 8 vCPU.

 Check the service definition for more details on the currently available sizes.